FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 AND THE WORKPLACE—GUIDANCE FOR EMPLOYERS

 For employees, review eligibility and paid sick time provided under California and local laws, as well as the new federal legislation.

 If an employee is unable to work or must take care of a sick family member, State Disability Insurance and Paid Family Leave may also provide wage replacement benefits.
-The new federal legislation may provide some relief as well.
+Federal legislation may provide some relief as well.

-The Family and Medical Leave Act and California Family Rights Act provide unpaid job-protected leave for employees.
+The Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA) provide unpaid job-protected leave for eligible employees.

-Additional information regarding time off work for childcare due to school closures, working remotely, and restrictions for employees who are 65+ years old or have chronic health conditions, is provided in the article below.
+Additional information regarding time off work for childcare due to school closures, working remotely, and employee medical issues, is provided in the article below.

 Residential real estate services have been deemed an essential service.
 What does this mean for my real estate business?

 On March 28, 2020, the federal government issued guidelines that classified residential real estate services as essential.
 Since Governor Newsom’s stay-at-home executive order incorporates the federal guidelines, residential real estate activities are now considered essential in California.
 However, localities such as cities and counties can impose stricter requirements on what qualifies as an essential service or how activities may be conducted, and many have done so.
-Please check your locality’s rules to ensure that you are in compliance with any requirements regarding real estate activities.
-For C.A.R.’s best practices on safely conducting real estate activities during this time, please see our guidelines located here.
-If any of your activities lend themselves to being performed online, such as filling out forms or getting electronic signatures, you can continue doing so remotely.
+Please check your locality’s rules to ensure that you remain in compliance with any requirements regarding real estate activities.
+C.A.R. has created several materials to help you keep current and assist you with best practices on re-opening and operating your real estate office during the pandemic, in addition to publishing information on safely showing properties.
+These documents include a sample COVID-19 Prevention Plan for Re-opening a Real Estate Office, a slide deck for the mandatory COVID-19 training for workers, an Industry Guidance Showing Rules FAQ, Quick Guides and several other materials found here: https://www.car.org/riskmanagement/covidlegaldocs.
+Per the State Industry Guidance for Real Estate Transactions, if any of your activities lend themselves to being performed online, such as filling out forms or getting electronic signatures, it is strongly recommended that you continue doing so remotely.

 Under California law, most real estate salespersons are independent contractors.
 What rights and benefits are they entitled to?

-Traditionally, independent contractors are not entitled to most of the protections that come with traditional employment, such as paid sick leave, and are not eligible for unemployment benefits.
-While this means that most real estate salespersons will largely be responsible for themselves during the COVID-19 crisis, there may still be some safety nets in place.
+Generally, independent contractors are not entitled to most of the protections provided to traditional “W-2” employees, such as paid sick leave, and not eligible for unemployment benefits.
+However, during the COVID-19 crisis, there may be some safety nets for independent contractors.
 For example, California offers an optional Disability Insurance Elective Coverage (DIEC) program for eligible self-employed individuals and independent contractors who want to be covered by disability insurance and paid family leave.
 If you have enrolled in the DIEC program, you may be eligible to receive benefits if you are unable to work due to being sick or if you are caring for a sick family member.
 More information about the DIEC program can be found here: https://www.edd.ca.gov/disability/Self-Employed.htm.

 If an employee is exposed to COVID-19 and/or gets sick, can he or she use paid sick days?